vueandme/pizza-components/docs/schema.md

 ## The exercise

 > But now enough basic theory!
-Time to flex our fingers and crack our nuckles
+Time to flex our fingers and crack our knuckles

 Nico from the future has already prepared his request, by using what we have learned about **Smart** and **Dumb** components we need to create an ingredient list.
-You can find a template for the two components in the folder: `componets/IngredientItem` and `componets/IngredientList` the components are loaded <a href="/schema" target="_blank"> here </a>
+You can find a template for the two components in the folder: `components/IngredientItem` and `components/IngredientList` the components are loaded <a href="/schema" target="_blank"> here </a>

 ### The list should include